Jason-Oleana/How-to-run-a-python-script-by-clicking-on-an-html-button/README.md

 ![](anaconda_prompt_2.PNG)

-### Copy and paste this code in urls.py.
+### step 8: Copy and paste this code in urls.py.

-NOTE: make sure to replace the existing code with this code in urls.py
+NOTE: make sure to replace the existing code in urls.py

 ```
 """geniusvoice URL Configuration